abinit/abinit/doc/tutorial/compilation.md

 `.a` files are **static libraries**.
-When compiling source code that relies on external libraries, the name of the library (without the *lib* prefix and the file extension) as well as the directory where the library is located must be passed to the compiler that in turn will pass these parameters to the linker when building the executable.
+When compiling source code that relies on external libraries, the name of the library (without the *lib* prefix and the file extension) as well as the directory where the library is located must be passed to the linker when building the executable.

 The name of the library is usually specified with the `-l` option while the directory is given by `-L`.
-According to these simple rules, in order to compile source code that uses BLAS/LAPACK routines, one should pass to the compiler the following options:
+According to these simple rules, in order to compile source code that uses BLAS/LAPACK routines, one should use the following option:

     -L$HOME/local/lib -lopenblas

-We will use a similar syntax to help the ABINIT configure script locate the external linear algebra library.
+We will use a similar syntax to help the ABINIT *configure* script locate the external linear algebra library.

 !!! important

     You may have noticed that we haven't specified the file extension in the library name.
     If both static and shared libraries are found, the linker gives preference to linking with the shared library unless the `-static` option is used.
-    Dynamic is the default behaviour on several Linux distributions so we assume dynamic linking in what follows.
+    **Dynamic is the default behaviour** on several Linux distributions so we assume dynamic linking in what follows.

 If you are compiling C or Fortran code requiring include files with the declaration of prototypes and the definition of named constants, you will need to specify the location of the **include files** via the `-I` option.
-In this case, the previous options should be replaced by:
+In this case, the previous options should be augmented by:

 ```sh
 -L$HOME/local/lib -lopenblas -I$HOME/local/include